oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 United States, Florida, Tampa; United States, Florida, Pensacola; United States, Florida, Augusta; United States, Florida, Jacksonville;
 United States, Florida, Cape Coral.

-### 3.3.10 Dataset Creation Date{#uc2--standards-use--dataset-creation-date}
+### 3.5.10 Dataset Creation Date{#uc2--standards-use--dataset-creation-date}

 The dataset creation date indicates the dataset's compilation date, ensuring relevance.
 Jordan specifies "January 10, 2024" as the creation date, indicating when the dataset was compiled.
 This date provides a context for the dataset's freshness.

-### 3.3.11 Range of Dates for Data Generation{#uc2--standards-use--standards-use--range-of-dates-for-data-generation}
+### 3.5.11 Range of Dates for Data Generation{#uc2--standards-use--standards-use--range-of-dates-for-data-generation}

 Jordan enters "January 1, 2023 - December 31, 2023" as the period during which the data was collected.
 This timeframe is crucial for ensuring the dataset reflects the latest media consumption patterns and is relevant for current analysis.

-### 3.3.12 Method{#uc2--standards-use--method}
+### 3.5.12 Method{#uc2--standards-use--method}

 The data collection methodology, described as "User Generated Content: Digital Interaction Tracking and Survey Responses" in the method metadata field, outlines how consumer interactions with various media platforms were recorded alongside targeted survey data.
 This method provides a comprehensive view of media consumption behaviors, enhancing the dataset's transparency for in-depth consumer insights.

-### 3.3.13 Content Type{#uc2--standards-use--content-type}
+### 3.5.13 Content Type{#uc2--standards-use--content-type}

 Jordan enters .xls (30%), .doc (40%) and .sql (30%) to depict the structured and unstructured data means used to gauge multimedia engagement metrics and the textual Responses that characterize the dataset's content.
 This mix is essential for analyzing both quantitative media engagement metrics and qualitative consumer feedback, offering a multifaceted approach to media consumption analysis but also points to a potential level of cleanup that may be required on the dataset.

-### 3.3.14 Privacy Enhancing Technologies (PETs){#uc2--standards-use--privacy-enhancing-technologies-pets}
+### 3.5.14 Privacy Enhancing Technologies (PETs){#uc2--standards-use--privacy-enhancing-technologies-pets}

 Jordan selects the metadata's indication of "Yes" to denote the use of PETs, and specified "Anonymization and Data Aggregation Techniques Applied" via "Adverity" tool, which confirms that steps have been taken to anonymize and aggregate personal data, ensuring the dataset's adherence to privacy standards and ethical considerations in media research.

-### 3.3.15 Organizational Content Classification{#uc2--standards-use--organizational-content-classification}
+### 3.5.15 Organizational Content Classification{#uc2--standards-use--organizational-content-classification}

 Jordan identifies the dataset as being for "Internal Use", and this classification signals the dataset's designed purpose for in-house analytics and strategic planning, aligning with corporate data governance policies and ensuring appropriate handling within the organization.

-### 3.3.16 Confidentiality Classification{#uc2--standards-use--confidentiality-classification}
+### 3.5.16 Confidentiality Classification{#uc2--standards-use--confidentiality-classification}

 This is a common field that Jordan uses in his work, when there is personally identifiable information on consumers present.
 However, since PETs have been used to aggregate and anonymize the personal data in the dataset, this classification can be left blank and Jordan does so.

-### 3.3.17 Consent Location{#uc2--standards-use--consent-location}
+### 3.5.17 Consent Location{#uc2--standards-use--consent-location}

 Since PETs have been used to aggregate and anonymize consumer personal data in the dataset, no consent is required to process or share the consumers' data and Jordan leaves this field blank.

-### 3.3.18 Data Processing Geography{#uc2--standards-use--data-processing-geography}
+### 3.5.18 Data Processing Geography{#uc2--standards-use--data-processing-geography}

 Since PETs have been used to aggregate and anonymize consumer personal data in the dataset, there are no limitations on where the dataset contents can be processed and Jordan leaves this metadata field blank.

-### 3.3.19 Data Storage Geography{#uc2--standards-use--data-storage-geography}
+### 3.5.19 Data Storage Geography{#uc2--standards-use--data-storage-geography}

 Since PETs have been used to aggregate and anonymize consumer personal data in the dataset, there are no limitations on where the dataset contents can be stored and Jordan leaves this metadata field blank.

-### 3.3.20 License to Use{#uc2--standards-use--license-to-use}
+### 3.5.20 License to Use{#uc2--standards-use--license-to-use}

 Jordan knows that the license terms are flexible for this dataset, so rather than specifying the terms, the AnalytiQuest Ventures's Office of General Counsel should be contacted for usage details.
 He enters "AnalytiQuest Ventures's Office of General Counsel, legalconsumptionlicense@example.com and (555) 123-4567" into the metadata field.

-### 3.3.21 Intent{#uc2--standards-use--intent}
+### 3.5.21 Intent{#uc2--standards-use--intent}

 The purpose of this dataset, as Jordan labels it, is "AI", "Evaluation", and "Training", which aligns with strategic objectives in media planning and content development, as well as research endeavors in the media industry.

-### 3.3.22 Proprietary Data Presence{#uc2--standards-use--proprietary-data-presence}
+### 3.5.22 Proprietary Data Presence{#uc2--standards-use--proprietary-data-presence}

 Jordan leaves this metadata field blank.
 The absence of proprietary restrictions, as indicated by the metadata, confirms the dataset's availability for broad analysis within the stipulated legal frameworks, facilitating unrestricted exploration of media consumption trends.

-## 3.4 Outcome{#uc2--outcome}
+## 3.6 Outcome{#uc2--outcome}

 Under Jordan's guidance, the "March 2024 Global Media Consumption Trends" dataset emerges as a good resource for understanding intricate media consumption behaviors across various platforms.
-By curating and documenting the dataset's metadata, including the adoption of version "1.0.0" for data provenance standards, assigning a unique identifier, and providing a transparent metadata URL, Jordan ensures the dataset's integrity and usability for AI analytics.
+By curating and documenting the dataset's metadata, including the adoption of version 1.0.0 for OASIS data provenance standards, assigning a unique identifier, and providing a transparent metadata URL, Jordan ensures the dataset's integrity and usability for AI analytics.

 This attention to detail, coupled with the clear documentation of data origin, collection methodologies, and privacy-enhancing measures, positions the dataset as a trustworthy and comprehensive tool for media buyers and sellers.
 The dataset's rich insights into consumer behaviors, derived from diverse geographical regions and articulated through a mix of structured and unstructured data types, empower stakeholders across multiple industries to tailor personalized content strategies effectively.

 Jordan's emphasis on data transparency and legal requirements fosters collaboration but also enhances operational efficiency and compliance for clients, setting a new benchmark for data-driven decision-making in media consumption.

 -------